 Implementation Timeline

-Build academic foundations, explore diverse interests, develop study habits, begin volunteering, and join clubs.
-Focus on discovering passions while maintaining academic excellence.
+Build academic foundations, explore widely, set study habits, begin volunteering, and join clubs — discovering genuine passions while holding academic excellence.

-Take rigorous coursework, deepen extracurricular commitments, pursue elite summer programs, begin standardized test preparation, and initiate research projects.
+Take rigorous coursework, deepen a few extracurricular commitments, win a place in elite summer programs, begin test prep, and start real research.

-Maintain top academic performance, achieve national recognition, craft compelling college applications, secure competitive internships, and assume significant leadership roles.
+Hold top performance, reach national recognition, craft compelling applications, secure competitive internships, and take on significant leadership.

 College and Beyond

-Major in aligned field, pursue advanced research or internships, build professional networks, and prepare for graduate school or business leadership roles.
+Major in the aligned field, pursue advanced research or internships, build professional networks, and prepare for graduate study or business leadership.

 Critical Success Factors

-- Holistic Excellence: Balance is crucial.
-Maintain academic rigor while preserving mental health and personal well-being.
+- Balance is not optional — academic rigor must coexist with mental health and well-being

-- Continuous Adaptation: Regularly reassess goals and adjust the plan based on evolving interests and opportunities.
+- Reassess goals regularly and let the plan bend toward evolving interests and openings

 Special Considerations